Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/copenhagen-dnk/index.md

 featured_image: ./rolands-varsbergs-ePOH0oKeOjE-unsplash.jpeg
 featured_desc: nan
 featured_credit: Rolands Varsbergs (Usplash)
 description: Mainly focused on reaching carbon neutrality by 2025, a goal they said wouldn't reach last year sadly.
-One of the interesting things is how they have worked with multiple local and international companies and startups, and how they have created what they call living labs, which concentrate industries and give them the opportunity to showcase their products/work and focus deeply, such as Lightning Metropolis.
+One of the interesting things is how they have worked with multiple local and international companies and startups, and how they have created what they call living labs, which concentrate industries and give them the opportunity to showcase their products/work and focus deeply, such as Lighting Metropolis.
 geography: copenhagen-dnk.geojson
 geography_caption: Optional Caption for the geographic information.
 year_start: